-MESSAGE # 1 All EVOLUTION I printers are able to store up to 50 system wide programmed messages and their associated parameters.
+MESSAGE # 1 EV2 The controller is able to store up to 100 system wide programmed messages and their associated parameters.
 Follow these steps to store a message.
-Create the message and press $\bigcirc$ .
-Press $\bigcirc$ .
-Using $\blacksquare$ or $\boxdot$ , scroll to the desired MESSAGE # 1 PLEASE WAIT message location number.
+Create the message and press .
+Press .
+Using .
+Using .
+Scroll to the desired MESSAGE # 1 EV2 PLEASE WAIT message location number.
 Press a second time.
 This places the message into that numeric location for recall at a later time.
 Use the same procedure to overwrite an existing stored message as well.
-MESSAGE # 1 MESSAGE STORED The LCD display will indicate that the message is stored.

-Press 🐼 to exit.
+MESSAGE # 1 EV2 MESSAGE STORED EVOLUTION 1 The LCD display will indicate that the message is stored.
+The display also defines what system type the message has been created for.
+Press I to exit.